Dealazer/Arionum-Miner-GPU-Cryptogone/FAQ.md

 If you use a combined cpu / gpu miner like ariominer it is recommended to configure it to not mine with GPU (``--gpu-intensity 0``).

-If you ever want to use ariominer to mine CPU blocks with your GPU in parallel of arionum-gpu-miner then reduce the -b value to free some GPU memory for it)
+If you ever want to use ariominer to mine CPU blocks with your GPU in parallel of arionum-gpu-miner then reduce the `-b` value to free some GPU memory for it)

 ### Can I solo mine with arionum-gpu-miner ?

-The only way to solo mine for now is by using https://aro.hashpi.com/.
+The only way to solo mine using arionum-gpu-miner for now is by using https://aro.hashpi.com/.

-But be aware that because of the 1% fee, there is 1 chance on 100 that your block reward will be taken as fees
+But be aware that because of the 1% fee, each time you find a block there is 1 chance on 100 that the full reward will be taken as fees

 I have plans to implement proper solo mining to your own node and with a better fee system in the future.